Clean Water State Revolving Fund

 Criteria: The requirements for this program are identified in Part 53, Act 451 of the Public Acts of 1994, as amended, as well as Administrative Rules (R323.951- R323.965).
 Certain federal requirements also apply and are spelled out in Title VI of the federal Clean Water Act (P.L.
 92-500, as amended).
 Primarily, applicants must present environmentally sound, cost effective water pollution control projects which are drawn from Project Priority Lists (PPLs) administered by EGLE.

-- The municipality is first ranked on one of the PPLs by submitting a project plan to EGLE.
+- The municipality is ranked on one of the PPLs.

-- The municipality is included in the annual fundable range according to priority ranking and the level of fund lending capacity.
+- The municipality is included in the annual fundable range according to priority ranking.

 - The municipality submits plans and specifications for EGLE review.